How To Make Cocktails At Home

 Cut half a lime into quarters.
 Add the gomme syrup and rum and muddle together in the manhattan tin.
-Fill with cubed ice and shaken hard. take the lid off the tin, add in the mint (after gently clapping it in between your hands to release the minty essence) and give it a stir.
-Carefully pour the elixir into a tall glass, top with soda (no more than 50ml to avoid it being watery) and if your feeling it garnish with a paper straw and a nice, clapped, sprig of mint.
+Fill with cubed ice and shake hard.
+Take the lid off the tin, add in the mint (after gently clapping it in between your hands to release the minty essence) and give it a stir.
+Carefully pour the elixir into a tall glass, top with soda (no more than 50ml to avoid it being watery) and if you’re feeling it garnish with a paper straw and a nice, clapped, sprig of mint.

 DARK & STORMY

 Add 3 lime wedges to the a tall glass and muddle the fruit to extract the juice.
 Add in your rum and the ice before topping with ginger beer.
 Little dash of bitters and you have crushed it.

 Check out one of our cocktail specialists Pearson knocking out a perfect Dark & Stormy in the video above.